apple/swift-protobuf/Documentation/API.md

   defined proto extensions and included as a static global variable.
 It is named based on the proto package, filename, and then ends in `_Extensions`, so the above file is `Sample_Extensions`.
-These maps are then used by the `Message` apis for parsing/merging extension fields in the binary data; if a mapping isn't found, the extension field ends up in the `unknownFields` on the message.
+These maps are then used by the `Message` APIs for parsing/merging extension fields in the binary data; if a mapping isn't found, the extension field ends up in the `unknownFields` on the message.